March 2025

 More than 1,600 people have been killed and thousands more injured in Myanmar following a 7.7 magnitude earthquake that was also felt in neighbouring countries.

-Reported by BBC News - 29/03/25
+Reported - 29/03/25

 Five people injured in stabbing in Amsterdam